-The NNRC team actively supports the college’s objective to increase national prominence as a research health sciences center.
+The NNRC team actively supports the vision to increase our national prominence as a research health sciences center.
 This is accomplished by pursuing four objectives:

 - Facilitate research activities and development;